ivandacruz/kfc_clone/README.md

 # Clone-Interface-KFC

-Projeto copiando a inerface do kfc.
+Projeto copiando a interface do kfc.